Voodoo Doughnut: Doughnuts

 Voodoo Doughnut offers dozens of doughnut varieties, including vegan doughnuts.
 Two of their past doughnuts, the NyQuil Glazed doughnut and the Vanilla Pepto Crushed Tums doughnut, were no longer available by 2006 due to a warning from local health officials.

 The "Doughnut of Love" was created for use in wedding ceremonies performed at Portland shop locations, and in 2011 was described by Abby Sewell of the Los Angeles Times as "a terrifying concoction piled high with sprinkles, chocolate chips and pretzel sticks."

 Voodoo Doughnut also made the "Tex-Ass," a doughnut weighing about a half-pound, described on the company website as the equivalent of six regular-sized doughnuts, that until 2017 was advertised with a challenge to consume it within 80 seconds.
 The challenge prize was a commemorative pin and not having to pay for the doughnut.
 In April 2017, an eating contest participant choked and died in the Denver Voodoo Doughnut lobby.
-Eating challenge was suspended following this incident.
+The eating challenge was suspended following this incident.

 Limited edition doughnuts have also been made, including as tributes to public figures, some for sale and others for display in the shop.
 Specialty doughnuts are sometimes connected to donations made by the company to nonprofit organizations, with a portion of sales proceeds from certain doughnuts donated to an organization.